Evoludo/PropertySet/README.md

 # PropertySet

 A Python module to enumerate sets composed of strings, usable as class properties.
+Or "I wish I was using Haskell and I miss typeclassess, damnit!".

 This stops stupid stuff like this: